K - Type of keysV - Type of valuespublic interface SessionWindowedKStream<K,V>

 The rate of propagated updates depends on your input data rate, the number of distinct keys, the number of

-parallel running Kafka Streams instances, and the configuration
+parallel running Kafka Streams instances, and the configuration parameters for

 commit intervall